strikoder/CPP_UNI_/README.md

-# This repo possesses all my c++ projects that I have done for my CPP-related subjects at the university
+# This repo possesses all my c++ projects that I have done for my CPP-related classes at the university